bijism/scanner/README.md

 Note: It's important to run the script with proper permissions and obtain necessary authorizations before using it against any domain.

+`This is a Python script for Sub-Domain Reconnaissance, developed by OpenAvijeh.
+It automatically extracts sub-domains, IP addresses, open ports, and technologies for the given domain by utilizing various Open Source tools and libraries.
+OpenAvijeh welcomes contributions and collaboration to improve this tool `